Dr. med. Dirk Manski

 Causes of obstructive micturition symptoms:

-Prostatic hyperplasia leads to the compression and narrowing of the prostatic urethra and to obstructive micturition symptoms.
+Prostatic hyperplasia leads to the compression and narrowing of the prostatic urethra.

 Overflow Urinary Incontinence: